-On December 9th 2021, the Polish Financial Supervision Authority recommended that the Bank maintains consolidated own funds to cover additional capital requirements to hedge against the risk arising from foreign currency mortgage credits and household loans at the level of 0.63 p.p. above the TCR ratio referred to in Article 92 (1) letter c) of the CRR Regulation, which should be composed of, at least, 75% of the Tier I capital (which corresponds to the capital requirement at the level of 0.47 p.p. above the value of Tier I capital which is referred to in Article 92 (1) letter b) of the CRR Regulation) and of at least 56% of the common equity Tier I capital (which corresponds to the capital requirement at the level of 0.35 p.p. above the common equity Tier I capital ratio referred to in Article 92 (1) letter a) of the CRR Regulation).
+On November 17th 2021, the Polish Financial Supervision Authority recommended that the Bank maintains own funds to cover additional capital requirements to hedge against the risk arising from foreign currency mortgage credits and household loans at the level of 0.66 p.p. above the TCR ratio referred to in Article 92 (1) letter c) of the CRR Regulation, which should be composed of, at least, 75% of the Tier I capital (which corresponds to the capital requirement at the level of 0.50 p.p. above the value of Tier I capital which is referred to in Article 92 (1) letter b) of the CRR Regulation) and of at least 56% of the common equity Tier I capital (which corresponds to the capital requirement at the level of 0.37 p.p. above the common equity Tier I capital ratio referred to in Article 92 (1) letter a) of the CRR Regulation).

-As a result, as of December 31st 2021 the minimum capital ratios recommended by the Authority are 8.97% for Tier 1 capital ratio and 11.13% for the TCR ratio.
+As a result, as of December 31st 2021 the minimum capital ratios recommended by the Authority are 9.00% for Tier 1 capital ratio and 11.16% for the TCR ratio.

-The capital adequacy ratio of the Group as at December 31st 2021 was above the levels recommended by the Polish Financial Supervision Authority, both with and without the application of IFRS 9 transitional arrangements.
+The capital adequacy ratio of the Bank as at December 31st 2021 was above the levels recommended by the Polish Financial Supervision Authority, both with and without the application of IFRS 9 transitional solutions.

-7.4.
+8.4.
 Operational risk